vedb/pupil-t265/README.md

 The repository contains `.stl` files for 3D printing a mount for the T265 that can be attached to the Pupil Core world camera in the `mount` folder.
- `t265_housing.stl` is a housing for the tracker and `t265_clip.stl` is a clip that is glued to the housing in order to attach it to the world camera.
+ `t265_housing.stl` is a housing for the tracker and `t265_clip.stl` is a clip that is printed twice and glued to the housing in order to attach it to the world camera (see `mount_example.jpg`).